jaulz/hoard/README.md

 To get this working, you need to do two steps:

-1. Use the IsCacheableTrait trait on the model and
+1. Use the IsHoardableTrait trait on the model and
 2. Configure the cache settings

 #### Configure the cache